Talulah Riley: Personal life

-Riley married billionaire Elon Musk in 2010 at Dornoch Cathedral in the Scottish Highlands.
+In 2008, Riley began a relationship with businessman and entrepreneur Elon Musk.
+They married two years later at Dornoch Cathedral in the Scottish Highlands.
 The couple divorced in March 2012.

 In July 2013, Musk and Riley remarried.
 In a 60 Minutes interview in 2014, the couple said they had reconciled and were living together again, along with Musk's five children from his first marriage to Justine Wilson.
 On 31 December 2014, Musk filed for divorce a second time, but later withdrew the action.
 After living separately for six months, Riley filed for a second divorce in Los Angeles Superior Court on 21 March 2016.
 The divorce was finalised in October 2016.

 Riley married actor Thomas Brodie-Sangster on 22 June 2024 in Hertfordshire.